Penguin Place logo

 Do Chinstrap Penguins and Erect-crested Penguins live in the same area?

-Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula.
-Erect-crested Penguins are found in Bounty Islands, Antipodes Islands (New Zealand).
+No, their ranges do not overlap.
+Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula, while Erect-crested Penguins live in Bounty Islands, Antipodes Islands (New Zealand).
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons